Contractor Leaving Public Sector (NHS)

 “I’m never coming back to the public sector.

-“I’m aware that this new IR35 may spread in the private sector.
+“I’m aware that this new IR35 will spread to the private sector in April 2020..

 “However, at least the private sector will be better prepared to handle it without humiliating their contractors.”